close

 Grand Béguinage Leuven

 Calm reigns in the Grand Béguinage, the perfect place to read a book in one of the small parks or stroll through the various cobbled streets.
-These offer some nice views of the Dyle which runs through the béguinage.
+These offer some nice views of the Dyle that runs through the béguinage.
 Today, it is the students, professors and staff of the KUL (University of Leuven) who live there.
 Rather unusual as accommodation, isn't it?

 Grand Béguinage Leuven